 A recorded instrument may also purport to divest even though there is not a complete chain of record title connecting the grantee in the divesting instrument with the thirty-year chain.
 Suppose A is the last grantee in a recorded chain of title, the last deed of which was recorded in 1915.
 A deed of the same land was recorded in 1925, from X to Y, which recites that A died intestate in 1921 and that X is his only heir.
+There is nothing else on record indicating that X is A's heir.
 The deed recorded in 1925 is one "purporting to divest" within the terms of the Act.
 This is the conclusion to be reached whether the recital of heirship is true or not.